rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

 **Which one is the best Star Trek movie?**

 The short answer is [Star Trek](http://www.imdb.com/title/tt0796366/) of the 2009 reboot.
-The top five Star Trek movies according to an average of user ratings on IMDb and rotten tomatoes as well critic ratings aggregated by metacritic and rotten tomatoes are:
+The top five Star Trek movies according to an average of user ratings on IMDb and rotten tomatoes as well as critics' ratings aggregated by metacritic and rotten tomatoes are:

 Movie | average rating
 --------|----------